Axway/agent-sdk/docs/discovery/index.md

 - APIService: Resource representing an Amplify Central API Service.
 - APIServiceRevision: Resource representing an Amplify Central API Service Revision
 - APIServiceInstance: Resource representing the deployed instance of the revision
-- ConsumerInstance: Represents the resources holding information about publishing assets to Amplify Unified Catalog

 When *PublishAPI* is called for the first time for the discovered API, each of the above mentioned resources gets created with generated names.
-On subsequent calls to the method for the same discovered API, the *APIService* and *ConsumerInstance* resources are updated, while a new resource for *APIServiceRevision* is created to represent the updated revision of the API.
+On subsequent calls to the method for the same discovered API, the *APIService* resources are updated, while a new resource for *APIServiceRevision* is created to represent the updated revision of the API.
 For update, the *APIServiceInstance* resources is updated unless the endpoint in the service definitions are changed which triggers a creation of a new *APIServiceInstance* resource.

 The *PublishAPI* method while creating/updating the API server resources set the following attributes.